JJ-Lab/Modelo-generalizado/README.md

-# Evolutionary generalized model with adaptive behaviour
+# The best evolutionary generalized model with adaptive behaviour